What is permitted development and what are its limits?

 Ground-source heat pumps face fewer restrictions when sited within domestic curtilage.

 Three exclusions.
-Listed buildings are excluded entirely from heat pump PD — listed building consent is required and is often refused for visible external units.
+Listed buildings are excluded entirely — listed building consent is required.
 In conservation areas and other designated land, units cannot be on the principal elevation or any wall facing a highway.
 Article 4 directions in some local areas restrict heat pump PD.
+The MCS certificate is the document that proves PD compliance.
+Keep it — buyers' solicitors will ask for it on sale.

 How do I know if my permitted development rights have already been used up?

+Three checks before you design anything.
 First, search your local planning authority's online application register for your address.
 Every previous planning application, certificate of lawfulness and prior approval is listed there.
 Note that PD work may not appear in the register at all — it didn't need an application.

-If you suspect rights are gone, applying for a Lawful Development Certificate before you build is the only safe answer. £129.
+Third, ask.
+On purchase, ask explicitly: "Have any extensions been built under permitted development, and what allowance is left?"
+If you suspect rights are gone, applying for a Lawful Development Certificate (£274) before you build is the only safe answer.
 The council either confirms you have rights or tells you that you don't.
+Take the PlanWiser quiz at planwiser.uk/take-the-assessment to scope your position.

 What happens if I exceed permitted development limits?